What to Do About Jury Bias Against Motorcyclists

 Next, you’ll want to exchange insurance information with all of the other parties involved in the accident.
 If you’re well enough, try to take pictures and document as much of the accident as you can.
 This will also be helpful later on as you build your case.

 After you leave the accident and your injuries have been treated, contact the best motorcycle accident lawyer.
-An attorney can give free legal advice during a consultation and provide a foundation of how to proceed with your case.
+An attorney can give free legal advice during a consultation and provide a foundation for how to proceed with your case.

 Help for a Motorcycle Accident